MarisaNicoleSloan/career-portfolio/custom-faq-fields/custom-faq-fields.md

 - <b>Data source</b>: PostgreSQL database stores the core content.
 Algolia is a search engine specifically used for searching core content (center and location data).
 Sanity is an interface for managing content that is then automatically synced (replicated) in PostgreSQL and Algolia.
 - <b>Data retrieval</b>: GraphQL API queries only the necessary data.
 It bridges between Postgres and WordPress.
 More developer-friendly way to write queries for data retrieval.
 - <b>Front-end</b>: CMS updates reflect on front end following site build
-- <b>CI/CD</b> U[dates are automatically synced to the production site.
-Every time a new entry is published a new build is triggered via a CI/CD pipeline.
 - <b>CDN</b>: User traffic is routed through cloudflare, which caches static assets (CSS, JS, images, fonts, 3rd-party libraries)
 - <b>End user</b>: Sees the most recent data updates in the UI

 ## Implementation